 Principal Clinical/Counselling Psychologist

-To improve our services to children, to develop and embed a culture of trauma-informed, therapeutic practice, Essex County Council have invested in clinical / counselling psychologist posts, based alongside Fostering, Adoption, Special Guardianship Order (SGO) and Divisional Based Intervention Service (D-BIT) teams, throughout the County.
+In order to continually improve our services to children and embed a culture of trauma-informed, therapeutic practice, Essex County Council have invested in clinical / counselling psychologist posts, based alongside a number of services and teams.
+This post sits alongside D-BIT, our edge of care service.

 What you will need